Sams Giardino is reminscent of a Swiss chalet.

 Drinks included: While we are told the water here is fine to drink, the supply in Swakopmund can taste quite chemical to those not used to it, so you may prefer to stick to bottled water, which is provided on request.

 Further dining info: Sam is extremely knowledgeable about wines, and will happily recommend wines to go with your meal.
 On our last visit the cost of the five-course dinner was $300 Namibian dollars which we think was fantastic value for money.

 Attitude towards children: Children of all ages are welcome at Sam's Giardino.

 Special activities & services: Sam can organise babysitting on request, although note that the sitters are likely to be local women who may not be formally qualified in child care.
 There are some games in the lounge.

 Power supply: Mains Electricity

-Communications: WiFi is available in the main areas.
+Communications: WiFi is available in the main areas and in the rooms.

 TV & radio: There is a television in the lounge with English and German channels, and another in the family room.